cristigoia/WebGL-Distortion-Effects-Generator/README.md

-# Configurator for Creating Custom WebGL Distortion Effects
+# WebGL Distortion Effects Generator

 ## Basics of the configurator